Should You Put Your Address on a Resume? Our Expert Guide

 Including at least your city and state is important for applicant tracking systems.
 Some ATS software is set to filter out non-local candidates.
 Thus, to avoid location bias and to get your resume seen by a human recruiter, you need to add the address, especially if you are in the same city.

-How to include your address on a resume?
+How to Format Your Address on a Resume

-Including the address on your resume for job searching takes a few minutes - here's how to do this in different situations:
+Including the address on your resume for job searching takes a few minutes.
+Here's how to write address on resume in different situations:

 Adding address on a resume for office jobs